vsrinivas/fuchsia/bin/ui/README.md

 A service which dispatches input events to views.

-## Launcher
+## Root Presenter

-A simple application to configure the framebuffer, compositor, and view system, then launch a view as the root of a new view hierarchy.
+A simple application to present views as the root of a display.

-This project is intended as scaffolding to bootstrap the user interface while we build the rest of the system.